Unity. Diversity. Leadership.

 Development of problem-solving and leadership skills

 Hands-on, project-based learning is the hallmark of a Schoolhouse education, and we strive for an integrated curriculum.
 Join our students as they press cider from apples they picked on the playground.
 Sip pine needle tea brewed over an open fire at Skunk Hollow.
 Listen to the drumming, strumming, singing and laughter drifting from a music class in the Community Room.
-Follow a group of Farm Food Forest explorers through the woods at Bread and Butter Farm, as they discover animal tracks and vernal pools.
+Follow a group of Field Food Forest explorers through the woods, as they discover animal tracks and vernal pools.
 Wind your way through the Cultural or Scientific Displays in the gym, and have lively conversations with elementary and middle school student researchers who’ve:

 written or dictated stories;